airalab/learning-center/lesson_10_eng.md

 ### Lesson Description

 Primary goal of any organization - to create new value.
 This value must be liquid on a external markets.
-Valuation of your token rises if internal market is active (more deals your DAO makes).
+The more deals your DAO makes (i.e. internal market is active) - the more the valuation of your token.

 **To increase your token liquidity:**